 Cycling at home can be wonderful.
 The UK is, after all, home to some of Europe’s best seaside and mountain trails.
-If, however, you want a change of scenery – perhaps somewhere a little warmer – then you’re going to need to pack your bags and head across the ocean.
+If, however, you want a change of scenery – perhaps somewhere a little warmer – then you’re going to need to pack your bike travel case and head across the ocean.
 Yet, with so many different countries and climates in Europe, just how do you decide on the best destination?
 To get you started, here are five of the best killer cycling destinations in Europe right now: Of course you need to take your bike in a bike box by Shokbox

 Cycling In The Algarve,